 Nicole Danielle Martensen is an Applied Anthropologist and archaeologist.
 She received her Bachelor of Arts in Anthropology (cum laude) with a minor in Native American Studies from Humboldt State University in May 2014.

-As an undergraduate, Nikki worked as an Archaeological Research Assistant for the Cultural Resources Facility and served as an officer for the Humboldt State University Anthropological Society.
+As an undergraduate, Nicole worked as an Archaeological Research Assistant for the Cultural Resources Facility and served as an officer for the Humboldt State University Anthropological Society.

-After Graduating, Nikki worked as an archaeological technician for Shasta-Trinity National Forest, in the McCloud Ranger District conducting archaeological surveys, site recording and assessments, and site boundary testing.
+After Graduating, Nicole worked as an archaeological technician for Shasta-Trinity National Forest, in the McCloud Ranger District conducting archaeological surveys, site recording and assessments, and site boundary testing.

-She is currently working as a freelance transcriptionist and pursuing a Master’s Degree in Applied Anthropology at Humboldt State University.
+She is currently working as a freelance writer and transcriptionist and pursuing a Master’s Degree in Applied Anthropology at Humboldt State University.